jserendip/Geom99/DevelopmentNotes/JSerendip_DevelopmentLog.md

     Web Delta, and also research for possible solutions for final collaborative project (Team Happy Puppies)

 ## Week 10-11
+    Working through Experience Builder to examine its efficacy for our project

+###    March 26 - After meeting with Shawn, we have decided to try more to make Experience Builder work for us
+            Experience Builder Insights:
+            1) Use Different views to be able to show correct initial view of map since the Feature Views widget will cause a selection to zoom the map initially regardless of initial map settings.
+This works great and helps me understand different ways to use the views feature!
+            2) The text for the Views menu is NOT EDITABLE in the widget properties!
+Only in the page menu!
+            3) The Filter widget is amazing.
+Added a View 2 for visuaoizing Stream Order using a series of filters for the user to select streams of order 1, 1&2, 1&2&3, or greater than3.
+Very cool!

 ## Week 11-12